xavi1989/robotics/RoboND-DeepLearning-Project/p4_writeup.md

     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(decoder_2)
 ```

-### Fully connected layer
+### Fully connected layer vs fully convolution layer
 In the image classification task, in the last convolution layer, the input tensor will be flattened into shape of (N1, 1).
 Denote N2 be the shape of output tensor (N2, 1).
 Then the weight will be of shape (N1, N2).
+As we see here, if the fully connected layer is used in the network, then the input dimension of the image is bounded to the same size of the training inputs in order to get the classification scores.

+Fully convolution layer does not have restrictions over the input image dimensions because there is no fully connected layer in the network.

+Also we can replace fully connected layer with 1x1 convolution layer at no cost.
+In this case, if the input image is the same size as the training inputs, we will get the classification score.
+If the input image is larger, then the network will automatically do sliding window on the input image.
+Instead of getting a single vector of classification score, we get a multidimention tensor output.

 ### Hyper Parameters
 #### Epoch